+8.4.C Marking

-- 5.5.C Marking: The top of each battery enclosure must be marked using 10 mm high letters with "Caution: Chemical Hazard" and "High Voltage" and any other standard hazard markings specific to the type of battery enclosed.
-The type (i.e. Li-ion, Pb-Acid) of the battery must be marked on the top of the battery enclosures(s) in 10 mm high letters. - 5.5.D Ventilation: Battery enclosures must be equipped with a forced ventilation system rated at a minimum of 280 L/min exhaust flow.
+The top of each battery enclosure must be marked using 10 mm high letters with "Caution: Chemical Hazard" and "High Voltage" and any other standard hazard markings specific to the type of battery enclosed.
+The type (i.e. Li-ion) of the battery must be marked on the top of the battery enclosures(s) in 10 mm high letters.

+8.4.D Ventilation

+Battery enclosures must be equipped with a forced ventilation system rated at a minimum of 280 L/min exhaust flow.
 Such ventilation systems must pull exhaust to the exterior of the solar car and must be directly connected to the exterior of the vehicle away from any airstream that may reach the driver.
 The ventilation system shall be powered by the battery system.
 It must operate whenever the battery system is electrically connected to the solar car or to the solar array.
+In the event of a Battery Protection Trip, provisions should be made to power this fan from the Supplemental battery.

+8.4.E External Cooling

-In the event of a Battery Protection Trip, provisions should be made to power this fan from the Supplemental battery. - 5.5.E External Cooling: External supplementary cooling of the battery pack is not permitted beyond the ventilation requirements listed in Reg.
-5.5.D unless the external cooling is powered by the main battery pack, or in an emergency situation. - 5.5.F Security: To preclude unauthorized access to the battery/enclosure, a seal will be placed to indicate contravention of this regulation.
+External supplementary cooling of the battery pack is not permitted beyond the ventilation requirements listed in Reg.
+8.4.D unless the external cooling is powered by the main battery pack and is physically contained and secured to the solar car, or in an emergency situation.

+8.4.F Security

+To preclude unauthorized access to the battery/enclosure, a seal will be placed to indicate contravention of this regulation.
 Provisions shall be made to seal the battery/enclosure by the team.
 Should access to a "sealed" battery/enclosure be needed, the team needs to inform their Observer of their intent to access the battery/enclosure, and request the Observer to log the activity and retain the seal.
-Battery exchanges will not occur during the Rayce without Inspector support.
+Battery exchanges will not occur during the Tour without Inspector support.

+8.4.G Impound Box

+Teams are required to provide an impound box that fully contains the battery enclosure per Reg.
+8.4 and meets the following requirements.

+- 8.4.G.1 The box must have provisions such that an Official can secure it with a maximum of two (2) locks/seals. - 8.4.G.2 The impound box must be constructed such that it does not contain external hardware that can removed to gain access to the battery box without breaking the seal(s).

-5.6 Main Fuse
+8.5 Main Fuse

+8.5.A Main

-- 5.6.A Main: A DC-rated fuse (not a circuit breaker) must be placed first in series with the battery starting at the positive connection within each battery enclosure.
-The fuse rating must not exceed 200% of the maximum expected current draw or 75% of the rated wire current capacity. - 5.6.B Branch: All other wiring size off the main bus circuit must have properly sized fuses. - 5.6.C Voltage Taps: All battery protection circuitry (BPS) measurement leads or voltage taps off the battery must be fused or current limited to less than 1 mA for non-isolatable sinks in the Battery Protection or measurement circuitry.
+A DC-rated fuse (not a circuit breaker) must be placed first in series with the battery starting at the positive connection within each battery enclosure.
+The fuse rating must not exceed 200% of the maximum expected current draw or 75% of the rated wire current capacity.
+It must be rated to break the Fault Current due to a shorted pack and protect the relay or switch.
+(High Speed or Fast Acting Semiconductor Type Fuse)